 In a bid to avoid reaching that point I think we need to establish some ground rules, so we don’t underwhelm consumers and slam clients with a big bill for ineffective, poorly executed virtual reality concepts.

-- this hyperlink Treat technology as the platform, not the idea
+- Treat technology as the platform, not the idea

 Technology should not be the starting point for creative.
 Sure, experiment and play around with concepts for virtual reality (though current production costs means you’ll literally be sketching ideas out or modelling simple 3D online constructs) – but any campaign must start with the brand story, the emotion you are trying to create and a clear sense of what you want the target audience to think, feel or do after their experience.
 VR needs an authentic role in telling the story if it’s not to be a gimmick and must not be shoehorned into the creative plan without reason.